-To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your DUI case and learning as much as possible from you about what happened.
+To build a strong DUI defense in Georgia, your Athens DUI lawyer starts by meeting with you about your Athens DUI charges and learning as much as possible from you about what happened.
 Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
 Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents road/scene conditions and more.
-There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, video illustrators, to name a few, to help build a solid DUI defense in your case.
+There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, video illustrators, to name a few, to help build a solid defense in your Athens DUI case.
 Our Athens DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meeting as a group then develop strategies in how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
-Our team approach is an effective way to ensure we are prepared to defend your Athens DUI.
-All of our lawyers are involved in your case.
-Our DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.
+Our Athens DUI attorneys meeting as a group then develop strategies in how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
+Our team approach is an effective way to ensure we are prepared to defend your Athens DUI charges.
+All of our DUI lawyers are involved in your case.
+Our Athens DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Athens DUI case.

-Can I just enter a guilty plea myself and avoid hiring a DUI defense lawyer?
+Can I just enter a guilty plea myself and avoid hiring an Athens DUI defense lawyer?